 - Hotel Indigo: We were surprised to pass a teal and wood Art-o-mat in Winston-Salem here before going up to our room.
 It was placed right before the guest elevators on the ground level.

-There are really so, so many in Winston-Salem it’d be hard to see them all on one trip.
-But that’s part of the fun of going back.
+There are really so, so many in Winston-Salem it'd be hard to see them all on one trip.
+But that's part of the fun of going back.
 You can always find more!
-We want to see this one next time, inspired by Picasso’s famous Guernica painting, whose home is in Madrid.
+Aperture Cinema used to have one that was inspired by Picasso's famous Guernica painting, whose home is in Madrid.

 Where to Find Art-o-mats Outside Winston-Salem (including around North Carolina, Las Vegas, Canada and Austria)